InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level

-Before feeding the instances into the following modules, InstanceRefer first uses the predicted target category from the previous language encoder to obtain the potential candidates.
-In formula, by taking the predicted category of the description $S^E$ and the semantic mask $\boldsymbol S^{I}$ for instances, the model obtains the candidate set $\hat{\boldsymbol P}^{I}$ by

-Similarly, the corresponding features of candidates $\hat{\boldsymbol F}^{I}$ are attained.
-In practice, the accuracy of target classification on the query can achieve over 97\%.
-Hence the above filter will not introduce any obvious noise for further referring.
-Then, the features of each candidate in a multi-level manner with three downstream modules are extracted as follows: \\[.2cm] \textbf{AP Module.} Considering there could be many adjectives in a sentence, \eg "\textit{a long bookshelf}" for scale, "\textit{a brown chair}" for color, "\textit{a square table}" for shape \etc, for attribute descriptions, an attribute perception (AP) module is designed to explicitly capture such information.
-Concretely, the AP module takes the information of the $i$-th candidate (\ie point cloud $\hat{P}^{I}_i$ and its attribute features $\hat{F}^{I}_i$) as input and generates a global representation vector $F^{A}_i$ of the candidate.
-As shown in Fig.~\ref{fig3} (a), our model constructs a four-layer feature extractor with Sparse Convolution (SparseConv)~\cite{graham20183d}.
+Before feeding the instances into the following modules, InstanceRefer first uses the predicted target category from the language encoder to filter \textit{candidates}.
+For example, as shown in Figure~\ref{fig2}, regarding all instances extracted from the original point cloud, we only keep the remaining instances belonging to the target category `chair'.
+Subsequently, the corresponding point clouds and features of candidates $\hat{\boldsymbol P}^{I}$ and $\hat{\boldsymbol F}^{I}$ are attained.
+Note that the target classification accuracy of language query is over 97\%.
+Hence, the exploited filtering operation will not introduce obvious noise for further referring, while it can greatly boost the grounding performance for the unique instance candidate scenario.
+Then, the filtered instances are compared with the following multi-level visual context modules.\\ \textbf{AP Module.} Considering there are many adjectives in a sentence (\eg, ``\textit{a long bookshelf}" for scale, ``\textit{a brown chair}" for color, ``\textit{a square table}" for shape,~\etc), the attribute perception (AP) module is designed to explicitly capture such information from attribute phrases.
+Concretely, the AP module takes the information of the $i$-th candidate, \ie, point cloud $\hat{P}^{I}_i$ and its attribute features $\hat{F}^{I}_i$ as input and generates a global representation vector $F^{A}_i$ of the candidate.
+As shown in Figure~\ref{fig3} (a), our model constructs a four-layer Sparse Convolution (SparseConv)~\cite{graham20183d} as the feature extractor.
 The extractor firstly voxelizes the point cloud into 3D voxels and then conducts the convolution operation only on non-empty voxels in a more efficient way.
-Note that here the normal point-based network (\eg PointNet++~\cite{qi2017pointnet++}) is not adopted since they are generally insensitive to color information.
-Subsequently, by conducting an average pooling, the features representation $\hat{F}^A \in \mathbb{R}^{1\times D}$ is obtained. \\[.2cm]
+Subsequently, through an average pooling, the feature representation $\hat{F}^A \in \mathbb{R}^{1\times D}$ is obtained. \\[.2cm]